qpmnguyen/CBEA/README.md

 -   Supports the currently under review method CBEA (Competitive compositional balances for enrichment analysis) formerly known as cILR.
 -   Converting taxonomic tables into sets in the `BiocSet` data type.
--   Convenient interface to use other common approaches in gene set analysis literature.
-    -   [ ] GSEA
-    -   [ ] GSVA, ssGSEA, z-score, PLAGE
-    -   [ ] ORA